chris-lebeef/lithic-technical-support-lead-app/README.md

 I asked ChatGPT to decode this string (actually my first thought was this was a hash of some kind, so I asked ChatGPT to 'un-hash').
 ChatGPT told me this could be decoded with Python or directly in a terminal window, and gave me the command to do so.

 ## How I decoded the original string
-I opened up a terminal window and entered this:
+I opened up a terminal window and entered this (string truncated for brevity):

     echo 'IyEvdXNyL2Jpbi9lbnYgcHl0aG9uMwo...' | base64 -d